melles1991/usecuewebsite/_posts/2018-02-25-the-need-for-speed-on-the-web.md

 ## Anlyzing and optimzing speed

 You can get some valuable advice from independent speed analysis tools like [GT Metrix](https://gtmetrix.com/), [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) and the [Google mobile speed tester for 3G](https://testmysite.withgoogle.com/intl/gb-int).
 They will give you the numbers and tell you exactly how to make your web page faster.
-Neeed more help?
+Need more help?
 Do not hesitate to [ask](/contact).